IrinaStatsLab/GlucoBench/meeting_notes.md

 # Friday November 18, 2022
+Next Meeting Friday December 2, Room 403

 Next Meeting Notetaker: Nicky

 ## Updates
 - Fixed bugs in LSTM

 ## TODOs
-- should code our own version of scalers called by the scale function in utils
+- Should code our own version of scalers called by the scale function in utils
+- If scaling doesnt solve overfitting, look into regularlization through weight decay
+- Look into scheduler to modify learning rate exponentially
+- Implemenet early stopping using a counter while training.
-- for scaler:
+- For scaler:
-	- change selection criterion for types we specify
+	- Change selection criterion for types we specify
-	- fit separate scaler for each column
+	- Fit separate scaler for each column
-	- be able to pass in different scalers into the function in the parameters
+	- Be able to pass in different scalers into the function in the parameters
-	- another parameter to scale curve wise or single mean/std/max/min
+	- Another parameter to scale curve wise or single mean/std/max/min
-- make a table in markdown w/ results of training w/ their configs
+- Make a table in markdown w/ results of training w/ their configs
-	- keep track of the last epochs as well
+	- Keep track of the last epochs as well

 # Friday November 11, 2022